Gabe Kapler: Managerial record

+Front office career

+Miami Marlins (2023–present)

+In December 2023, Kapler became an assistant general manager of the Miami Marlins of MLB.
+He worked under the Marlins' new president of baseball operations Peter Bendix, formerly a member of the Tampa Bay Rays front office during Kapler's time with the team as a player in 2009–10.
+Kapler's primary focus was on player development within the Marlins’ system, and he was involved in all areas of baseball operations.
+On November 3, 2025, the Marlins promoted Kapler to general manager.

 Accolades

 In 2006 he was inducted into the Southern California Jewish Sports Hall of Fame.

 Personal life

-Kapler lived in Tarzana, California, with his wife Lisa (Jansen) and two sons, but moved to Northern Liberties, Philadelphia, after he became the manager of the Phillies, and to North Beach, San Francisco, after he became the manager of the Giants.
+Kapler lived in Tarzana, California, with his wife, Lisa (Jansen), whom he married in January 1999.
+They had two sons, and eventually the Kapler family moved to Northern Liberties, Philadelphia, after he became the manager of the Phillies and then to North Beach, San Francisco, after he became the manager of the Giants.
 He and his wife, whom he met in his senior year of high school, are now divorced.

 Longtime Boston Globe columnist Bob Ryan—who said of Kapler "He's as smart as any player I've ever met"—nicknamed him "The Body".
 He is an avid weightlifter; his body fat count was reported in 2000 to be at 3.98%, and in 2012 to be at 3.5%.
 He was on the cover of several fitness magazines and became renowned for being the focus of an entire K-Swiss shoe campaign before he had even reached the pros.
 His blog discusses fitness, nutrition, health, and leadership.

 Kapler and his wife co-founded the Gabe Kapler Foundation, which is dedicated to educating the public about domestic violence, and helping women escape abusive relationships.

-In a clubhouse poll, it was once revealed that of the 25 players on the Red Sox, 24 were Republicans and Kapler was the one Democrat.
+In an undated clubhouse poll of the Red Sox, of the 25 players on the team, 24 were Republicans and Kapler the one Democrat.

 Kapler's father died in December 2020 from Parkinson's disease and Lewy body dementia.
 Prior to the start of the 2022 season, Kapler received a prominent tattoo on his left hand to memorialize his father.